darrida/Patheos-Webscrape-Tool/readme.md

   - Move data formats used to prepare information to be inserted into the database into classes as well (Uses would include data validattion before attempted database insertion)
   - implement exception handlers across the board (in its current state it crashes upon encountering a form of unstructured data I hadn't designed it to process)
   - Look into using dictionaries instead of Pandas (or even classes, to handle, validation transformation, logging, and errors immediately upon individual data scrape).
 Whichever is more accessible/readable. performance concerns with this process are not high.
 Either way, dictionaries will be faster than misusing Pandas.
+  - Break the code up into smaller modules, and implement intentional structure in the application directory as a whole.

 ## Goal